fadumasaidcodes/Full-stack_project-Crud_book/README.md

 - Clone the repository to your local machine.
 - Open the terminal and navigate to the project directory.
 - Run npm install to install the dependencies.
-- Run npm run dev to start the server.

 # Usage
 To use the Bookshop Web Application, please follow these steps:

-- Navigate to http://localhost:8080 in your web browser.
+#### To access the application:

+- Open the Bookshop Web Application by navigating to https://book-tg75.onrender.com/.
+The homepage with the login form will be displayed.

-- If you are a new user, click on the "register" button and fill out the registration form with your username, password, and confirm password.
+- If you are a new user, click on the "Register" link to access the registration form.
+Fill out the form with your desired username, password, and any other required information.

-- If you are a registered user, click on the "login" button and provide your username and password.
+- If you are a registered user, enter your username and password in the login form on the homepage.

+- After successfully logging in, you will be redirected to the home page ('/home').

-- Once logged in, you will be able to view a list of books available in the bookshop.
+- From the home page, you can view a list of books available in the bookshop.

-- To view more details about a book, click on the book title in the list.
+- Clicking on a book title in the list will take you to the details page for that specific book ('/details/:id').

-- To add a new book, click on the "add book" button and fill out the add book form with the book title, ISBN, and description.
+- If you are a registered user, you can add a new book by clicking on the "Add Book" button, which will take you to the '/form' route.
+Fill out the book information form and submit it to add the book to the database.

-- To update a book, click on the "update" button next to a book title in the list of books available in the bookshop.
+- On the details page, there should be buttons or links specifically for updating and deleting the book.
+Look for an "Update" or "Edit" button/link to update the book's information, and a "Delete" button/link to delete the book.

+- To update the book, click on the "Update" or "Edit" button/link on the details page.
+This will take you to the '/details/:id/update' route, where you can modify the book's information, such as the title, ISBN, or description.
+Once you have made the desired changes, you can submit the updated information.

-- To delete a book, click on the "delete" button next to a book title in the list of books available in the bookshop.
+- To delete the book, click on the "Delete" button/link on the details page.
+This will prompt a confirmation message to ensure you want to delete the book.
+If you confirm the deletion, the book will be permanently removed from the database.

-* Instructions on how to use the application, including:

-- To access the home page, go to https://book-tg75.onrender.com/ (Note: the website may take a few seconds to load as rendering can be slow)

-- To view more details about a book, append "/details/<book_id>" to the URL.
-For example, to view details about book with id=1, go to https://book-tg75.onrender.com/details/2.

-- To log in to your account, go to https://book-tg75.onrender.com/login and enter your credentials.

-- To register a new account, go to https://book-tg75.onrender.com/register and fill out the registration form.

-- To update your account information, go to https://book-tg75.onrender.com/update and enter your updated information.

-- To add a new book, go to https://book-tg75.onrender.com/form and fill out the book information form.
+* Remember, certain routes and actions are only accessible to logged-in users.
+If you are not logged in, you will only have access to the registration and login routes.
+Once you log in, you will have access to the full functionality of the application.

 ## Screenshot
 ![Screenshot 2023-05-06 at 13 19 35](https://user-images.githubusercontent.com/102771343/236623806-858f737d-dab6-4b43-8dd6-45d495cb16ad.png)